MediaInteractionLab/knittingutils/README.md

 ks.generate(outFileName, "spacer fabric");
 ```

+The result is the following knitting program, including
+- cast-on (currently only front-bed: one course of ```t-```, followed by one course of ```-t```, followed by one course of ```k```)
+- setting of stitch numbers for each carrier
+- setting of speed numbers for each carrier (optional)
+- inserting in-hooks,
-The result is the following knitting program, including cast-on, setting of stitch and speed numbers, inserting in-hooks and knitting fixation fields at first use of yarns (optional), inserting out-hooks at last use of yarns, cast-off performed with the last yarn in use:
+    - including knitting fixation fields at first use of yarns (optional)
+- inserting out-hooks at last use of yarns
+- cast-off/linking performed with the last yarn in use
+- automatic alignment of beds when transfer or split commands are performed (optional)

 ![spacer-fabric](./images/spacer-knitout.png)

-More documentation will follow; in the meantime, please refer to the provided samples for further usage.
+More documentation will follow, e.g. on how to perform transfers, splits, and pleating; in the meantime, please refer to the provided samples for further usage.

+***Notes for Knitting on the Machine***

+Lacking access to other machines, the library is created with Shima Seiki SWG in mind, and is therefore using the related [knitout extensions for SWG](https://textiles-lab.github.io/knitout/extensions.html).

+The following convention is used for stitch numbers: before knitting with a carrier of ID ```x```, the stitch number index is set to ```x + 10```, e.g. carrier #2 is always associated with stitch number #12 in the lookup-table of the machine.
+Stitch numbers can be overwritten by the library user by calling ```stitchNumberOverride```, though.
+Since cast-on and cast-off/linking require independent stitching settings in most cases, stitch number #2 (cast-on) and #3 (cast-off/linking) are set respectively, regardless of what carrier is used for knitting.

+Speed numbers can optionally be set for each yarn, by passing the desired machine index as the ```speedNumber``` argument when mapping the yarn to a carrier using ```mapYarn```.

+Note in the image above, that since a commonly used composite command for linking (#61 and #71 in Shima Seiki KnitPaint, "front knit + move 1P left" and "front knit + move 1P right") are not yet supported in knitout or the converter, linking is emulated with the commands available and not 100% as efficient on the machine.

 ## Building Samples